vipulnaik/diet-exercise-health/events/2026/2026-exercise-tracker.md

 On Sunday 2026-08-30, I decided to skip all exercises to fit in meal prep in the early afternoon and use the late afternoon / evening to make progress on on a huge backlog of tasks.

+## 2026-08-31: skipped strength exercises

+On Monday 2026-08-31, I skipped strength exercises (dead hang and pull-ups were due on this day).
+This was because of a work meeting starting shortly after I returned from jogging, and continuing for longer than anticipated.
+By the time I had time to do strength exercises, it was already late and I didn't want the exercises plus cooldownn period to delay my meal consumption further.